microsoft/vscode-docs/docs/customization/userdefinedsnippets.md

 In the example above:

 * `For Loop` is the snippet name
-* `prefix` defines how this snippets is select from IntelliSense and tab completion.
+* `prefix` defines how this snippet is selected from IntelliSense and tab completion.
 In this case `for`.
 * `body` is the content and either a single string or an array of strings of which each element will be inserted as separate line.
 * `description` is the description used in the IntelliSense drop down